top of page

 1999 - 24 years ago - was the last time that Califonia’s private ambulance providers received an increase in reimbursement for transporting Medi-Cal patients.

 Nearly a quarter of a century later, it's safe to say a lot has changed.
 This rate is the reason EMTs, a respected profession, hailed as “Heroes” during the pandemic, that requires schooling, maintained credentials, hard work, and empathy, is now a minimum wage job.
+The inability to adjust reimbursement rates for inflation over the last two decades has placed unprecedented financial strain on EMS agencies statewide.

 Let’s talk numbers.